NICTA/revrand/README.rst

 ------------------------------------------------------------------------------

-This library implements various Bayesian linear models (Bayesian linear regression) and generalised linear models (logistic regression).
+This library implements various Bayesian linear models (Bayesian linear regression) and generalised linear models.
 A few features of this library are:

 - A fancy basis functions/feature composition framework for combining basis functions like radial basis function, sigmoidal basis functions, polynomial